 And then there is the question of scale.
 After five years, the 19 Sinclair RSNs will effectively have roughly one-third of the subscribers of ESPN Plus, which launched three years ago (2018) and has currently about 13.8 million subscribers.
 Entertainment-focused streamers have gained even more customers, led by The Walt Disney Co.’s Disney Plus, which launched in 2019 and has more than 100 million customers.

-Berke also was skeptical of the amount of cash Sinclair is trying to raise -- $250 million -- will be enough to launch a successful DTC streaming service.
+Berke also was skeptical that $250 million would be enough to launch a successful DTC streaming service.

 “I know that’s a lot of money in absolute terms, but is it enough in terms of the infrastructure to pull this together?
 I don’t know,” Berke said.